Wipeout (1988 game show)

-Wipeout is an American game show.
-Contestants competed to eliminate correct answers to trivia questions from a game board without eliminating incorrect answers, known as "wipeout"s.
-It aired from September 12, 1988, to June 9, 1989, with Peter Tomarken as host.
-The series was produced by Dames-Fraser Productions, and was distributed in first-run syndication by Paramount Domestic Television.
+Wipeout is an American game show that aired from September 12, 1988, to June 9, 1989 in syndication.
+The show, hosted by Peter Tomarken, was a presentation of Dames-Fraser Productions and distributed by Paramount Domestic Television.

 Main game

 First round

 Three contestants competed on each episode.
 Initially, each game featured three new contestants.
 After several weeks, a returning champion and two new contestants competed.

 The contestants were given a category and shown 16 possible answers on a four-by-four grid of monitors.
 Eleven answers were correct, while the five incorrect ones were referred to as "wipeouts".
-The contestant in the leftmost position began the round.
-The contestant in control chose one answer at a time; each correct answer awarded money, while finding a wipeout reset the score to zero and ended his/her turn.
-After each correct answer, the contestant could either choose again or pass control to the next contestant.
-The first correct answer of the round was worth $25, and the value of each subsequent answer increased by $25, with the last one worth $275.
+The contestant in the leftmost position began the game and selected one of the sixteen answers.
+If correct, the contestant could either choose to give another answer or pass to the next contestant in line.
+Each correct answer was worth an increasing amount of money, with the first correct answer earning $25 and each subsequent one being worth $25 more, up to $275 for the eleventh and final answer.
+However, if the contestant chose an answer that was a wipeout, he/she lost control and any money accumulated during his/her turn.